GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 =====================

-GMT 5 represents a new branch of GMT development that mostly preserves the capabilities of the previous versions while adding new tricks to many of the tools.
-Furthermore, we have added system-wide capabilities for handling PDF transparency, dealing with GIS aspatial data, and eliminated the need for the **-m** option.
+GMT 5 represents a new branch of GMT development that mostly preserves the capabilities of the previous versions while adding over 200 new features to an already extensive bag of tricks.
 Our PostScript library :doc:`PSL <pslib>` has seen a complete rewrite as well and produce shorter and more compact PostScript.
 However, the big news is aimed for developers who wish to leverage GMT in their own applications.